 In fact, a loophole in the rules allows for tennis to be played by individuals in a car park or an open field but not on an outdoor court.
 Despite this, the government have refused to change the decision.

-The Lawn Tennis Association (LTA) launched an appeal soon after the ban was implemented in hopes of the ban being reversed which was unsuccessful.
+The LTA launched an appeal soon after the ban was implemented in hopes of the ban being reversed which was unsuccessful.

 It is clear that the potential risks of continuing outdoor tennis are outweighed by the positive impact that sport has on its participants.